StuartLittlefair/cam_cal/README.rst

                         obs_type='std', cal_mags=WD1225_006_mags)

     obs.get_zeropoint()

+If no flux standard runs or runs suitable for measuring the atmospheric extinction are available then the previous two steps can be skipped.
+The code will then fall back to default values.
+For the atmospheric extinction alone this can still be ok, especially if your standard is taken at a similar airmass to the target you're calibrating.
+If you lack any observations of a flux standard though, the resulting calibration will likely be a bit dodgy.
+Maybe try setting the zeropoint from a flux standard and atmospheric extinction observation on a night close to the night your target was observed.
+If this is the case then the flux calibration uncertainties given by the code will be underestimated.

 Finally, our science data can be added and calibrated.
 If the target is a detached eclipsing binary then the data centred around the eclipse can be extracted and will automatically increase the weighting of the ingress/egress to constitute